ipoerner/largo/README.md

 # Cargo

-A few scripts which assist with the management of redistributable development environments using Docker.
+A few scripts which assist with the management of disposable build environments using Docker.

 Implements rudimentary user-mapping between the host system and the container, as well as SSH agent forwarding for simplified SSH key management.